 Stricter Requirements for Larger Platforms

-Very large platforms face more comprehensive obligations, necessitating advanced content moderation technologies to meet the prescribed standards.
+Very large platforms face more comprehensive obligations, necessitating advanced content moderation technologies and algorithm transparency to meet the prescribed standards.

 -